htcfreek/PreOS-ResetLapsPassword/README.md

 - Automatic detection of the client's LAPS configuration based on GPOs, CSP policies and Registry values.
 - Using the computer account credentials for password reset.
 - Skipping package execution if the computer is not joined to Azure AD or a local domain.
+- Skipping the password reset for Windows LAPS with Azure AD as target if already done by the system. ²
 - LAPS can be defined as mandatory using a package variable.
 (See [package variables](#package-variables) for more details.)

-_¹) Not supported in Windows LAPS with Azure AD as backup target, because of how LAPS works in this case. ([More information.](https://learn.microsoft.com/windows-server/identity/laps/laps-scenarios-azure-active-directory#rotate-the-password))_
+_¹) Not supported in Windows LAPS with Azure AD as backup target, because of how LAPS works in this case. ([More information.](https://learn.microsoft.com/windows-server/identity/laps/laps-scenarios-azure-active-directory#rotate-the-password))_<br />
+_²) Because the expiration time is stored locally on the machine it gets lost on reinstall and the reset should happens automatically.
+(There is a package variable to force the reset.)_

 ## Download and Usage